 Another extremely useful tool is moat.com.
 It allows you to (literally) spy on the competition and discovers the designs they are using for their display ads, a great way to find inspiration and to differentiate yourself.

 The most important variable here is your ability to measure and act fast.
 Make sure that you’ve setup your Google Analytics tracking correctly, as well as your Facebook Conversion Goals, otherwise you’re pretty much advertising blindly.

-The quicker you can optimise these ads, the faster you’ll find profitable numbers on your CPC.
-During the first few weeks, plan for at least two hours of optimisation every day, once in the morning and once in the late afternoon.
+The quicker you can optimize these ads, the faster you’ll find profitable numbers on your CPC.
+During the first few weeks, plan for at least two hours of optimization every day, once in the morning and once in the late afternoon.
 (Google Adwords will delay your conversion data, but you can always check it directly on Google Analytics).

 Very low cost, highly targeted audience and low-cost conversion rates.
 What are you waiting for?